Complaint Handling Training: What it Involves and How to Get the Most out of it

 The public may decide to email their complaints for several issues, including small grievances like disruptions to travel at a local authority level due to roadworks or large grievances such as an issue of malpractice within the NHS.

-As a result, complaints handling training that focuses on email complaints prepares you for the best way to respond to email complaints that leaves the public feeling satisfied.
+As a result, complaints handling training that focuses on email complaints prepares you for the best way to respond to email complaints that leave the public feeling satisfied.
 Want to further improve your copywriting skills in emails?
 Check out 5 email copywriting tips for the public sector.

 Social Media Complaints

 However, it’s also becoming common for the public to share their complaints on social media.
-This presents a difficult situation, as while in-person or email complaints may be one on one, complaints on social media are often public and allows others to gain a negative opinion of your organisation.
+This presents a difficult situation, as while in-person or email complaints may be on one, complaints on social media are often public and allow others to gain a negative opinion of your organisation.
 Therefore, it’s important you deal with social media complaints swiftly and in a way that presents to others that your organisation cares about public opinion.

 Complaints handling training that looks at social media is likely to be useful for those involved in digital marketing, such as social media managers.
-The training would likely look at handling complaints across a number of social media platforms including Facebook, Twitter and LinkedIn.
+The training would likely look at handling complaints across several social media platforms including Facebook, Twitter and LinkedIn.

 More relevant for those in public-facing roles, such as nurses in healthcare or teachers.
 Unlike other forms of complaints such as emails or social media, in-person complaints have the added difficulty of needing to keep your composure and giving the correct response, having less time to think than a well-crafted email reply.
 To improve how you handle these situations, it can be helpful to find ways to improve your quick thinking skills.

-Complaint handling training that deals with in-person complaints are likely to look at real-life scenarios, such as someone complaining about wait times or the service they have received, and how to de-escalate those situations in a way that resolves the issue and leaves the complainant happy.
+Complaint handling training that deals with in-person complaints is likely to look at real-life scenarios, such as someone complaining about wait times or the service they have received, and how to de-escalate those situations in a way that resolves the issue and leaves the complainant happy.

 5 Ways to Get the Most Out of Your Complaints Handling Training